 If you are not a Canadian citizen or permanent resident, you likely require a work permit to legally work in Canada.
 Some exceptions apply, such as those with a student visa or those working under specific conditions.

-Did you know that close to 500,000 work permits became effective in Canada in 2019 and about 3% of the total Canadian workforce are temporary foreign workers?
-Canada recognizes the vital role of foreign workers in supporting industries critical to the Canadian economy.
-While the labour market was severely impacted by the recent COVID-19 pandemic, the Government of Canada has taken measures to support employers seeking to bring workers through the Temporary Foreign Worker Program.
+In 2019, nearly 500,000 work permits were issued in Canada, and temporary foreign workers make up approximately 3% of the Canadian workforce.
+Canada recognizes the vital role that foreign workers play in supporting industries essential to the Canadian economy.
+While the labor market has been significantly affected by the COVID-19 pandemic, the Government of Canada has implemented measures to support employers seeking to bring workers through the Temporary Foreign Worker Program.
 Contact us for assistance in obtaining a work permit or bridging work permit.